Making or replacing withdrawals from a TFSA

 For information on withdrawing amounts from your TFSA, contact your TFSA issuer.

-Since opening her TFSA in 2009, Jenny has contributed the maximum TFSA dollar limit of $5,000 in each year.
-By the end of 2012, she has accumulated a total of $20,000 in her TFSA account.
-In 2013, the TFSA dollar limit is increased to $5,500 so Jenny makes a $5,500 contribution.
+Since opening her TFSA in 2009, Jenny has contributed the maximum TFSA dollar limit in each year.
+By the end of 2013, she has accumulated a total of $25,500 in her TFSA account.
+In 2014 Jenny makes a $5,500 contribution, the TFSA dollar limit for 2014.
 Later that year, she withdraws $3,000 for a trip.
 Unfortunately, her plans change and she cannot go.
 Since Jenny already contributed the maximum to her TFSA earlier in the year, she has no TFSA contribution room left.

 In 2009 and 2010, and 2011 Cédric contributed $5,000 each year to his TFSA.
 In 2012, Cedric is allowed to contribute $5,000.
 He contributes $2,000 for that year.
 He calculates his unused TFSA contribution room as follows: